 - If the above doesn’t work, try resetting your modem to default.
 This should restore it to factory settings and fix any connection problems.

 1. Check Your Internet Connection Cable and Power Source

 This solution is also known as re-cable.
 If your cable modem or router goes down or stops working, you can unplug it and plug it in again.
-Wait a few seconds to see any change in its light state.
+Please wait a few seconds to see any change in its light state.

-If after you power up everything, it still doesn’t work, then try connecting another device such as a laptop, tablet, or smartphone to your home network using the same cable.
-If your other device gets connected, then that means there is no issue with cable only.
+If it still doesn’t work after you power up everything, connect another device, such as a laptop, tablet, or smartphone, to your home network using the same cable.
+If your other device gets connected, the cable has no issue.

-Follow the next step because the problem might be with either computer, tablet, smartphone, or Ethernet port of modem or router.
-Try other devices on the same network port (if available), at both locations where cables are plugged in for testing purposes.
+Follow the next step because the problem might be with either computer, tablet, smartphone, or Ethernet port of the modem or router.
+Try other devices on the same network port (if available) at both locations where cables are plugged in for testing purposes.

 2. Restart Both Router and Modem, Then Test the Connection Again

-You may have changed configuration settings on your router and accidentally blocked off your access to Wi-Fi.
-Once a router or modem is reset to its default settings, you will have to reconfigure it again.
+You may have changed the configuration settings on your router and accidentally blocked off your access to Wi-Fi.
+Once a router or modem is reset to its default settings, you must reconfigure it.

-It’s possible that your Internet Service Provider (ISP) has performed some updates to their network lately.
-Sometimes you can restart your cable modem by pressing its power button for 5 seconds until it shuts down.
-Wait another 30 seconds before pressing that same button again and turning your cable modem back on.
+Your Internet Service Provider (ISP) may have performed some updates to their network lately.
+Sometimes, you can restart your cable modem by pressing its power button for 5 seconds until it shuts down.
+Wait another 30 seconds before pressing that button and turning your cable modem back on.

 Some ISPs require a full power cycle of 24 hours before using their network again after an update is installed, so wait at least that long if nothing works right away.